Skip to main content

 • invoice.payment_failed

-4) Test the integration
+4. Test the integration

-1. Start your app: pnpm dev
+1. Start the app: pnpm dev

-2. Visit http://localhost:3000
+2. Open http://localhost:3000

-4. Use Stripe test card 4242 4242 4242 4242 with any future expiry
+4. Use Stripe test card: 4242 4242 4242 4242 (any future expiry, any CVC)

 How it works